War heroine's ashes scattered in France

 A memorial pylon was erected in 2010 across the street from where she lived in Wellington.

-Next story in National: Cost of proposed quake rules out of provinces' pockets - mayor
+Next story in New Zealand: Cost of proposed quake rules out of provinces' pockets - mayor

 Copyright © 2013, Radio New Zealand